Biological, Non-Biological and Viscera Matrices in Toxicology

 Did the deceased drink alcohol on the night of death?
 Vitreous humour plus femoral blood.
 The vitreous is the gold standard because it is protected from post-mortem fermentation.
 A vitreous-to-blood ratio close to 1.2 to 1.3 confirms antemortem ingestion, while a high blood ethanol with a near-zero vitreous concentration is a red flag for post-mortem production.

 Is this a chronic arsenic case?
 Hair segmental, urine and nails.
 Arsenic deposits in keratin in proportion to blood concentration at the time of hair growth, so a six-segment scalp lock can map the exposure month by month.
 Urine reflects recent exposure (last 48 to 72 hours), nails reflect chronic exposure (months).
-The classical homicidal arsenic case in colonial Indian jurisprudence was made on the segmental hair pattern more often than on blood.
+The classical homicidal arsenic case in colonial Indian jurisprudence was made on chemical analysis of viscera and gastric contents using the Marsh or Reinsch test, not on hair segmental analysis, which was not developed until neutron activation techniques became available in the 1960s.

 Was this organophosphate poisoning?
 Femoral blood for plasma cholinesterase and RBC acetylcholinesterase, liver and fat for parent compound and metabolites.
 RBC AChE is the more specific marker of organophosphate exposure, because it mirrors synaptic AChE and is not influenced by hepatic synthesis the way plasma cholinesterase is.